CarbonLDP/carbonldp-js-sdk/doc/README.md

 **Extends:** [Carbon.Errors.HTTPError](#Carbon-Errors-HTTPError)

-> Error class that can be throw to indicate that the request could not be processed because of conflict in the request, such as an ID conflict
+> Error class to indicate that the request could not be processed because of a conflict, such as an ID conflict.

 #### <a name="Carbon-HTTP-Errors-ConflictError-Constructor" />Constructor